indygreg/python-zstandard/README.rst

 dict_id
    Integer dictionary ID for the produced dictionary.
-Default is 0, which uses a random value. optimize
+Default is 0, which uses a random value. steps
-   When true, test dictionary generation with multiple parameters. level
-   Integer target compression level when testing compression with ``optimize=True``.
-Default is 1. steps
-   Number of steps through ``k`` values to perform when ``optimize=True``.
+   Number of steps through ``k`` values to perform when trying parameter variations. threads
-   Default is 32.
-threads
-   Number of threads to use when ``optimize=True``.
+   Number of threads to use when trying parameter variations.
 Default is 0, which means to use a single thread.
-A negative value can be specified to use as many threads as there are detected logical CPUs. notifications
+A negative value can be specified to use as many threads as there are detected logical CPUs. level
+   Integer target compression level when trying parameter variations. notifications
    Controls writing of informational messages to ``stderr``.
 See the documentation for ``train_dictionary()`` for more.